 Day 11 – Lastly, the kitchenCRATE team installed the homeowner’s previous appliances.
 The transformation then hit the home stretch with the installation of the freshly-painted cabinet doors and drawers.
 The final day of the project included an array of “touch-up” items: all outlets and switches were replaced, the Kohler Simplice faucet and Soap Dispenser were installed and the entire project was cleaned, top-to-bottom.

 Backsplash: 3 x 6 Daltile White Subway tile

 Grout: Laticrete bright white

 Faucet: Kohler Simplice

 Wall Paint: Kelly-Moore Graystone

 Does this kitchen look familiar?
 Have you been laying awake at night envisioning a kitchen just like Barry Court?
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
+Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a kitchen remodel.
 KitchenCRATE can make this happen in just a few days and for a low price.
 Contact us today at 888-995-7996!